evanberkowitz/metaq/README.md

 ## INTERACTING WITH THE BATCH SCHEDULER

-For some minor things METAQ needs to know about your batch scheduler.
+For some accessories, `METAQ` needs to know about your batch scheduler.

 It always looks in the shell file (or symbolic link) `METAQ/x/batch.sh` for information about your batch scheduler.
 Files for SLURM and PBS are provided.